Last updated July 24, 2024.

 1. Taurine

-Taurine is an amino acid acts much like GABA in the brain.
+Taurine is an amino acid that acts much like GABA in the brain.

 Taurine excels at protecting the brain from toxic levels of glutamate.

-The top food sources of taurine are seafood (especially shellfish), poultry (especially dark meat), and nori (the seaweed used as a wrap with sushi).
+The top food sources of taurine are seafood (especially shellfish), poultry (especially dark meat), and nori (the seaweed sheets used to wrap sushi).

-If you don’t eat a lot of these foods regularly, you can try a taurine supplement.
+If you don’t eat these foods regularly, you can try a taurine supplement.

 2. Ginger